Amitverma0509/Tower-of-Hanoi-Game/README.md

-Here’s a **simple README.md** file for your **Tower of Hanoi** game.

----

 ## **Tower of Hanoi Game**

 A web-based implementation of the classic **Tower of Hanoi** puzzle using **HTML, CSS, and JavaScript**.
-Test your problem-solving skills by moving all the disks from the first peg to the third peg following the game rules!
+Test your problem-solving skills by moving all the disks from the first container to the third container following the game rules!

 ---

 ### **How to Play**
-1. **Objective**: Move all the disks from the first peg to the third peg.
+1. **Objective**: Move all the disks from the first container to the third container.
 2. **Rules**:
    - You can only move one disk at a time.
    - A larger disk **cannot** be placed on top of a smaller disk.